Opportuni-tea

 Unity was challenging in some sense to nail down into a concrete theme, and I'm not fully sure how I did at that; but I feel that I got my point across.
 Community is an easy one to talk about and made me smile to write.
 This one...I'm not sure.

-This is really going to come down to highly nuanced, highly contentious views on business practices, economics, and ethics.
+On the physical access side, this is really going to come down to highly nuanced, highly contentious views on business practices, economics, and ethics.
+On the information side, I can take a bigger bite out of it.

 I'm going to give it a go for you though.